 Clydesdale / Athena Rules: All runners registered for this category, receive an age-graded score for each race based on the World Masters Athletics age-grading tables.
 The runners with the top age-graded scores receive points.
 For each weight division, first receives 15 points, second 14 points, third 13 points and so on.
-Runners participating in Clydesdale/Athena must register their intent to participate by July 1, 2022.
+Runners participating in Clydesdale/Athena must register their intent to participate by July 1, 2023.
 After registering, runners must weigh in at the CARA tent at a CARA Circuit race to confirm their category.
 Weigh-ins must be completed by July 31.
 Weigh-in is ONLY available at the CARA tent at each race.
-Please note: Runners may not win awards in both age group and Clydesdale/Athena.
+Please note: effective 2023, runners may win awards in both age group and Clydesdale/Athena.

 Awards & Scoring (Clubs / Teams)